 Kate Hosford’s book, Feeding the Flying Fanellis and Other Poems from a Circus Chef, illustrated by Cosei Kawa (Carolrhoda, 2015), is a complete delight.

 The concept of combining cooking with circus is genius.
-Both activities are popular with and appealing to kids, and food brings circus, which can feel exotic and other-worldly, down to earth for children.
+Both activities are popular with and appealing to kids,

 By Ann Angel